 - Photocopiers and printers-available on the main floor of the library.
 Color copying (but not printing) and duplexing are available on the WCP2128 Printer/Copier.
 A networked printer is also available in the Computer Study Center.
 Color printing is only available in the SPS office. - The Gammon Room-primarily a place for students to study and relax.
 Priority for scheduling goes to Honors and Seminar presentations, lectures, and other special events highlighting scholarly achievement.
 The Gammon Room also hosts limited hours for use by Writing Lab tutors.
 It may not be scheduled for regular classes.
 Reservations must be made through the Cerf Center Office.
-The Gammon Room may only be scheduled during normal library hours. - Seminar and A/V room(s)-normally scheduled for regular classes, but may also be reserved for informal discussion by groups, presentation "workshops" etc. when not otherwise scheduled.
+The Gammon Room may only be scheduled during normal library hours. - Shenkman reading room-may be reserved for informal discussion by groups, presentation "workshops" etc. when not otherwise scheduled.
 Reservations must be made through the Cerf Center Office. - Computer Study Center (CSC)-includes sixteen workstations and networked printing for use by all members of the campus community.
 The CSC is not available for scheduling through the Cerf Center Office.
 Hands-on Information Literacy sessions for classes may be arranged through the Public Services Librarian. - Community Borrowing privileges-by arrangement with the Eureka Public Library District, limited borrowing privileges are available to those cardholders upon request.
 Limited access to public computers is also available upon request.